Leaving Mormonism

 The First Vision and priesthood restoration accounts were both embellished significantly over time.

 In 1831—not long before the Melchizedek priesthood and First Vision were both introduced to the historical record—JS's authority was being challenged by Edward Partridge, Bishop of the Missouri branch of the church.
-The First Vision and Melchizedek priesthood cemented JS's authority as leader of the church.
+The First Vision and Melchizedek priesthood bolstered JS's authority as leader of the church.

 I personally see little reason to continue regarding the LDS church as inspired by God in any way.
 However, if you're not so sure, I would at least make this suggestion: